Tayside

 • Royal Arch 285 Brook Street Broughty Ferry DD5 2DS Telephone(01382) 779741

-Sold in early 2025 by renowned publican Jonathan Stewart; it is hoped that the new owner John Black will continue to supply the excellent real ales, and maintain the CAMRA discount available to members.
+A popular locally-owned pub in the centre of 'The Ferry'.
+Sold in early 2025 by renowned publican Jonathan Stewart; the new proprietor John Black is continuing to supply excellent cask ales, and maintain the CAMRA discount available to members.
+With the station close by, train times displayed on a screen in the public bar, plus three televisions for the many sports fans.

 • Dundee